microsoftgraph/msgraph-sdk-powershell/src/Security/beta/docs/Microsoft.Graph.Beta.Security.md

 ### [Get-MgBetaSecurityThreatIntelligenceHostComponentHost](Get-MgBetaSecurityThreatIntelligenceHostComponentHost.md)
 The host related to this component.
 This is a reverse navigation property.
-When navigating to components from a host, this should be assumed to be a return reference.
+When you navigate to components from a host, this should be assumed to be a return reference.

 ### [Get-MgBetaSecurityThreatIntelligenceHostCookie](Get-MgBetaSecurityThreatIntelligenceHostCookie.md)
 Read the properties and relationships of a hostCookie object.
+This API is available in the following national cloud deployments.

 ### [Get-MgBetaSecurityThreatIntelligenceHostCookieCount](Get-MgBetaSecurityThreatIntelligenceHostCookieCount.md)
 Get the number of the resource